viviRbi/vyNote/readme.md

 Java Full Stack Review Questions
 Java

 Basics
+- When uses interface (or a parent class) like List a = new LinkedList(), only method from List interface was there.
+LinkedList own method like addFirst, addLast was not there
 ### Java is pass by value.
 A variable that holds an object will be stored in the stack, with a pointer to that object in the heap
+## equals and hashCode
+- Equals compare values.
+When compare both objects, it'll compare the object's attributes
 ## What is Java? / Explain some features of Java
 Java:
 - Java is a high-level, compiled, strongly typed object-oriented programming (OOP) language.